apache/seatunnel-website/faq/faq.md

 **FAQ 20.** How to use SeaTunnel to synchronize data across HDFS clusters?

-Just configure hdfs-site.xml properly, refer to：https://www.cnblogs.com/suanec/p/7828139.html
+Just configure hdfs-site.xml properly, refer to: https://www.cnblogs.com/suanec/p/7828139.html

 There is an article on how to modify the spark code to complete the configuration(SeaTunnel does not need to do this): https://www.jianshu.com/p/3e84c4c97610

 **FAQ 21.** I want to learn the source code of SeaTunnel, where should I start?

-SeaTunnel has a completely abstract and structured code implementation, and many people have chosen  SeaTunnel As a way to learn Spark, you can learn the source code from the main program entry：[Seatunnel.java](https://github.com/apache/incubator-seatunnel/blob/72b57b22688f17376fe7e5cf522b4bdd3f62cce0/seatunnel-core/seatunnel-core-base/src/main/java/org/apache/seatunnel/Seatunnel.java)
+SeaTunnel has a completely abstract and structured code implementation, and many people have chosen  SeaTunnel As a way to learn Spark, you can learn the source code from the main program entry: [Seatunnel.java](https://github.com/apache/incubator-seatunnel/blob/72b57b22688f17376fe7e5cf522b4bdd3f62cce0/seatunnel-core/seatunnel-core-base/src/main/java/org/apache/seatunnel/Seatunnel.java)

 **FAQ 22.** When SeaTunnel developers develop their own plugins, do they need to understand the SeaTunnel code?
 Should these code integrated into the SeaTunnel project?